We've redefined every part of the Earth-imaging pipeline to deliver actionable insights in near real-time

 We innovate at every step, and bring it together in a complete geospatial data and analytics platform

-From precision agriculture and emergency response to supply chain and infrastructure monitoring, we believe that timely, global imagery and analytics will empower informed, deliberate, and meaningful stewardship of our planet.
+From agriculture and emergency response to natural resource protection and security, we believe that timely, global imagery and foundational analytics will empower informed, deliberate, and meaningful stewardship of our planet.

 We are committed to seeking the greatest good in everything we do.
 This guides every aspect of our work – from setting high ethical business standards to driving our conduct as citizens of the planet.
 Read more

 RapidEye is established as an independent company in Munich, Germany.

 RapidEye launches five earth observation satellites into SSO orbit aboard a Dnepr rocket from Baikonur, Kazakhstan.